Class struggle: Karl Marx

-Karl Marx (1818–1883) was a German born philosopher who lived the majority of his adult life in London, England.
-In The Communist Manifesto, Karl Marx argued that a class is formed due to changes in the mode of production.
-Members of a class may become aware of their position within it, achieving what is known as class consciousness.
-For the working classes this happens when their members become aware of their exploitation at the hands of the ruling class.
-According to Marx, the working class then takes action against the ruling class, and vice versa.
+In his writings, Karl Marx argued that classes had formed in history due to changes in the mode of production.
+Members of a class may become aware of their economic position in society, achieving what is known as class consciousness.
+For workers, this happens when they become aware of their exploitation at the hands of the capitalist class.
+According to Marx, workers then take action against capitalists, and vice versa.

-What Marx points out is that members of each of the two main classes have interests in common.
-These class or collective interests are in conflict with those of the other class as a whole.
-This in turn leads to conflict between individual members of different classes.

-Marxist analysis of society identifies two main social groups:
+In his analysis of 19th-century industrial society, he identified two main groups as the source of social stratification, which in his view generated class conflict: